FILTER BY TAG

 uses the date the batch file was generated.

-This table shows the different values of the fourteen-digit invoice number.
+This table describes the different values of the fourteen-digit invoice number.

 Invoice Number